Redgate Flyway

 How it works

 When doing a Dry Run, Flyway sets up a read-only connection to the database.
 It assesses what migrations need to run and generates a single SQL file containing all statements it would have executed in case of a regular migration run.
 This SQL file can then be reviewed.
 If satisfactory, Flyway can then be instructed to migrate the database and all changes will be applied.
-Alternatively a separate tool of your choice can also be used to apply the dry run SQL file directly to the database without using Flyway.
 This SQL file also contains the necessary statements to create and update Flyway's schema history table, ensuring that all schema changes are tracked the usual way.

 It is not advised to change a dry run script after it's been generated.
 Instead, any changes should be made to the migrations and a new dry run script generated.
 This is to ensure the changes executed match what's in your migrations.